ibm-cloud-docs/account/iam-service-roles.md

 | Editor | As an editor, you can perform all platform actions except for managing the account and assigning access policies. |
 | Viewer | As a viewer, you can view service instances, but you can't modify them. |
 {: row-headers}
 {: caption="Table 78.
-Platform roles - Partner Center" caption-side="top"}
+Platform roles - Partner Center - Build and Grow" caption-side="top"}
 {: #platform-roles-table78}
 {: tab-title="Platform roles"}
 {: tab-group="partner-portal"}